 Fellows are required to sign and abide by the appointment letter, the terms of appointment, and other required ALS/LBNL policies.
 They are also required to submit a final report of research accomplishments to the ALS, acknowledge the support of ALS/DOE/BES in publications and presentations related to research conducted during the fellowship, and submit these publications to the ALS publication database.

-For more information: Please contact Andreas Scholl, Interim ALS Division Deputy for Science, for additional information about this program.
+For more information: Please contact Andreas Scholl, ALS Division Deputy for Science, for additional information about this program.